nawabahmadreshi/documentation/pages/features/journeys.md

 {% prerequisite title="Make sure you include your alternate domain for Universal Links" %}

 - Journeys uses your alternate domain for Universal Links.
-Make sure you include your `xxxx-alternate.app.link` domain in your [Associaed Domains]({{base.url}}/getting-started/universal-app-links/guide/ios/#add-the-associated-domains-entitlement-to-your-project).
+Make sure you include your `xxxx-alternate.app.link` domain in your [Associated Domains]({{base.url}}/getting-started/universal-app-links/guide/ios/#add-the-associated-domains-entitlement-to-your-project).
 - If you use a custom domain or subdomain for your Branch links, you should instead add entries for `applinks:[mycustomdomainorsubdomain]` and `XXXX-alternate.app.link`.
 If you’re unsure of your Branch-assigned app.link subdomain, [contact support](https://support.branch.io), and we can provide it.

 {% endprerequisite %}